wusunlab/soil-cos-model/README.md

 Development has been discontinued as of 2016.
 I would not be able to provide further maintenance or support.
-However, a new framework is currently in development (one soil flux model that rules 'em all).
+However, a new framework is currently in development (one soil flux model to rule 'em all).

 ## Citation